Methysergide: Pharmacokinetics

 The oral bioavailability of methysergide is 13% due to high first-pass metabolism into methylergometrine.
-Methysergide produces methylergometrine as a major active metabolite.
-Levels of methylergometrine are about 10-fold higher than those of methysergide during methysergide therapy.
+Methysergide produces methylergonovine as a major active metabolite.
+Levels of methylergonovine are about 10-fold higher than those of methysergide during methysergide therapy.
 As such, methysergide may be considered a prodrug of methylergonovine.
 The elimination half-life of methylergonovine is almost four times as long as that of methysergide.

 Chemistry

 Methysergide, also known as N-[(2S)-1-hydroxybutan-2-yl]-1,6-dimethyl-9,10-didehydroergoline-8α-carboxamide or N-(1-(hydroxymethyl)propyl)-1-methyl-D-lysergamide, is a derivative of the ergolines and lysergamides and is structurally related to other members of these families, for instance lysergic acid diethylamide (LSD).

+Natural occurrence

+Previously thought to be an exclusively synthetic compound, methysergide has been reported to occur naturally in Argyreia nervosa (Hawaiian baby woodrose).

 History

 Harold Wolff's theory of vasodilation in migraine is well-known.
 Less known is his search for a perivascular factor that would damage local tissues and increase pain sensitivity during migraine attacks.
 Serotonin was found to be among the candidate agents to be included.
 In the same period, serotonin was isolated (1948) and, because of its actions, an anti-serotonin drug was needed.

 Methysergide was synthesized from lysergic acid by adding a methyl group and a butanolamid group.
 This resulted in a compound with selectivity and high potency as a serotonin (5-HT) inhibitor.
 Based on the possible involvement of serotonin in migraine attacks, it was introduced in 1959 by Sicuteri as a preventive drug for migraine.
 The clinical effect was often excellent, but 5 years later it was found to cause retroperitoneal fibrosis after chronic intake.

 Consequently, the use of the drug in migraine declined considerably, but it was still used as a 5-HT antagonist in experimental studies.
 In 1974 Saxena showed that methysergide had a selective vasoconstrictor effect in the carotid bed and in 1984 he found an atypical receptor.
 This finding provided an incentive for the development of sumatriptan.

-Novartis withdrew it from the U.S. market after taking over Sandoz, but currently lists it as a discontinued product.